José Miguel de Velasco: Vice president (1829–1835) and rebellion

 Velasco handed command of the country to Santa Cruz on 24 May and proceeded to be sworn in himself as vice president.
 For most of his vice presidency, he served simultaneously as minister of war and navy.
 Two years later on 15 July 1831, the Constituent General Congress convened in La Paz to formally recognize the pair in their positions.
 At the same time, Velasco was granted the rank of major general while Santa Cruz was elevated to captain general.
 They took the oath of office the following day.
 His vice-presidential term came to an end on 23 July 1835 when Mariano Enrique Calvo was elected to succeed him.
 In recognition of his service, the Senate conferred upon him the honorific title of Eminent Republican.

 After briefly serving once again as prefect of Santa Cruz from 1836 to 1838, at the behest of Santa Cruz, Velasco participated in the War of the Confederation as chief of staff of the armed forces.
 However, he eventually grew weary of Santa Cruz's ambitions, viewing him as having put Bolivia in the background in his quest to unify the state with Peru.
-Following the defeat suffered by Santa Cruz in Yungay in January 1839, Velasco, at the command of a division formed from the 5th Batallion and the "Guías" Squadron, rose up in Tupiza and declared the secession of the Bolivian Republic from the Peru-Bolivian Confederation on 9 February.
+Following the defeat suffered by Santa Cruz in Yungay in January 1839, Velasco, at the command of a division formed from the 5th Battalion and the "Guías" Squadron, rose up in Tupiza and declared the secession of the Bolivian Republic from the Peru-Bolivian Confederation on 9 February.
 In the ensuing days, several pronouncements in support of the rebellion occurred, until on 17 February the government chaired by Vice President Calvo, who was in Cochabamba while Santa Cruz was absent in Arequipa, was deposed.
 After five days of misrule and uncertainty, Velasco was sworn in as the "provisional supreme head" of the republic in Potosí on 22 February.